Funny Rhyming Poems for Kids

 He had so much hair on his face and head that it would take an excavation crew (or a barber) to see what he really looked like.
 I rushed home to write this poem.

-HIS LOOK IS WILD, a funny poem for kids by Denise Rodgers on ClassroomPoems.com.
+HIS LOOK IS WILD funny rhyming poem by Denise Rodgers on ClassroomPoems.com.

 HIS LOOK IS WILD